money

 Spread your risks

 You already know it’s not a good idea to keep all your eggs in one basket.
 The same is true when it comes to investing.
-One of the most straightforward ways to spread your risks is by putting your money into a fund that comprises a range of different investments.
+One of the most straightforward ways to spread your risks could be by putting your money into a fund that comprises a range of different investments.
 This could be a passive fund that tracks the performance of an index like the FTSE 100 or an active fund that’s managed by a team of professional investors.
-They’ll do all the hard work for you (for a fee) and adapt the mixture of investments to the evolving environment.
+They could do all the hard work for you (for a fee) and adapt the mixture of investments to the evolving environment.

 Contribute regularly